Merzasphor/MWSE/docs/source/lua/event/projectileExpire.rst

 Event Data
 --------------------------------------------------------

-reference
+mobile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-`tes3reference`_.
+`tes3mobileProjectile`_.
 Read-only.
-A reference to the mobile actor that is equipping the item.
+The mobile projectile that is expiring.

-item
+firingReference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-`tes3baseObject`_.
+`tes3reference`_.
 Read-only.
-The object being equipped.

-itemData
+Reference to the actor that fired the projectile.

+firingWeapon
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-`tes3itemData`_.
+`tes3weapon`_.
 Read-only.
-The item data of **item**.
+The weapon that fired the projectile.

 Filter
 --------------------------------------------------------
-This event may be filtered by `reference`.
+This event may be filtered by **firingReference**.

 .. _`Event Guide`: ../guide/events.html
+.. _`tes3mobileProjectile`: ../type/tes3/mobileProjectile.html
 .. _`tes3reference`: ../type/tes3/reference.html
-.. _`tes3baseObject`: ../type/tes3/baseObject.html
-.. _`tes3itemData`: ../type/tes3/itemData.html
+.. _`tes3weapon`: ../type/tes3/weapon.html